krystianbajno/articles/0x03 Prototype Pollution/README.md

 o.bloom@democorp.com
 ```

 On the penetration testing report, we would call it "Email addresses disclosure" and give it (Informational) priority.
-What is the** risk assessment** for that?
+What is the **risk assessment** for that?
+## Risk assessment

-The **likelihood** is that the attackers can find this information from public faced services.
+The **likelihood** is that any attackers can find this information from public faced services.

 The **impact** is that the e-mail addresses discovered within the application can be used by both
 spam email engines and also brute-force tools.
 Furthermore, valid email